leeknowlton/moxie-demo-frame/README.md

-Based on the provided codebase, here's an updated README with additional information and instructions:

 # Moxie Airstack Demo Frame

+> Let a thousand Moxie frames bloom.

-This project is a Farcaster Frame built using [frames.js](https://framesjs.org/), demonstrating integration with Airstack for validator rewards and Moxie earnings data.
+This project is a Farcaster Frame built using [frames.js](https://framesjs.org/) the [Airstack](https://airstack.xyz) validator and node package.

 ## Features

-- Built with frames.js for easy Frame development
+- Frames.js with TailwindCSS for styling
 - Airstack API integration for Far Score and Moxie earnings data
-- TailwindCSS for styling
 - Cast Action Install
-- Airstack validator integration for Moxie rewards
+- Airstack validator integration for Moxie everyday rewards
 - Ready for deployment on Vercel

 ## Setup